Bishnupur, West Bengal

 Been there recently?

-A set of unique terracotta temples awaits visitors at Bishnupur.
-These beautiful temples have a strange attraction with their unique art, curved ceilings, eye-catching architecture, and most of all, style.
+A set of unique temples called the Terracotta temples awaits visitors at Bishnupur.
+These beautiful temples have a strange attraction with their unique art, curved ceiling, eye-catching architecture and most of all style.
 The detailed design work done on terracotta material is most impressive.
 Temple building in India has evolved continuously and visit Bishnupur to witness firsthand another great style of Indic architecture.
-Walk around the 20 different temples and soak in the outstanding creativity on display.
-There are a total of 20 temples in the complex, larger ones and smaller ones, but each one stands out for its sheer, brilliant detailing.
-These temples were built during the 17th century and later years by the kings of the Bishnupur Malla dynasty.
-Terracotta temples are usually found in the states of Bihar, Jharkhand, and West Bengal.
-Bishnupur is at a distance of about 35 kilometres from Bankura, the district headquarters, and about 136 kilometres from Kolkata.
-Bishnupur has a good rail connection, and the nearest airport is at Kolkata.
+Walk around the temples and soak in the outstanding creativity on show.
+There are a total of 20 temples in the complex, larger ones and smaller ones, but each stands out for its sheer brilliant detailing.
+These temples were built during the 17th century and later years by the kings of Bishnupur Malla dynasty.
+Terracotta temples are usually found in the states of Bihar, Jharkhand and West Bengal.
+Bishnupur is about 35 kilometres from Bankura, the district headquarters and about 136 kilometres from Kolkata.
+Bishnupur has good rail connection and the nearest airport is at Kolkata.

 Nearby Places to See